cuijiemmx/cuijiemmx-oauth2-server/README.md

 This package is a implementation of the package [node-oauth2-server](https://github.com/thomseddon/node-oauth2-server) for Meteor.

-It implements the `authorization_code` and works like the Facebook's OAuth popup.
+It implements the `authorization_code`, `client_credentials` and works like the Facebook's OAuth popup.

 ## Install
 ```
-meteor add rocketchat:oauth2-server
+meteor add cuijiemmx:oauth2-server
 ```

 ## Implementation